Thursday: Druze faith

 Formal Druze worship is confined to weekly meeting on Thursday evenings, during which all members of community gather together to discuss local issues before those not initiated into the secrets of the faith (the juhhāl, or the ignorant) are dismissed, and those who are "uqqāl" or "enlightened" (those few initiated in the Druze holy books) remain to read and study their holy scriptures.

 Practices in countries

 In Finland and Sweden, pea soup is traditionally served on Thursdays.

-In Indonesia, and Malaysia, in a week, batik clothing is usually worn on Thursday, especially at education and civil servant institutions.
+In Indonesia and Malaysia, in a week, batik clothing is usually worn on Thursday, especially at education and civil servant institutions.

-For Thai Buddhist, Thursday is considered the "Teacher's Day", and it is believed that one should begin one's education on this auspicious day.
+For Thai Buddhists, Thursday is considered the "Teacher's Day", and it is believed that one should begin one's education on this auspicious day.
 Thai students still pay homages to their teachers in specific ceremony always held on a selected Thursday.
 And graduation day in Thai universities, which can vary depending on each university, almost always will be held on a Thursday.

 In the Thai solar calendar, the colour associated with Thursday is orange.

 In the United States, Thanksgiving Day is an annual festival celebrated on the fourth Thursday in November.